tonytw1/squirrel-detector/README.md

 ### Split the data

 We need to reserve some of our test data for testing of our trained model.
-Just like a real exam it needs to be tested on images it's not seen before.
+Just like a real exam it needs to be tested on questions it's not seen before.

 ```
 cd Squirrels-TFRecords-export